marcin-slezak/voter/README.md

 # voter
-Learning project using react/redux/nodejs stack.
-It's simple polling application
+It's simple polling application created to refresh knowledge about redux/react/nodejs tools.

 ## Intro
-Voter is simple polling application created to refresh knowledge about redux/react/node stack.
-It will be company internal tool to create surveys and vote by employees.
-Everyone can add own create own poll, add option to any poll and vote.
+It will be company internal tool to create surveys and count employees votes.
+Everyone can create own poll, add options nd vote.
 For now only simple local authentication is implemented.
 Application is still [**under development**](https://github.com/marcin-slezak/voter/projects/1) so it's not recommended to use it anywhere (yet).

 ## File Structure
-Project could be split into separate 2 projects (with own package.json, modules and gitignore):
+Project could be split into 2 separate projects (with own package.json files, modules and gitignore):
 - voter-front - SPA using react/redux/material-ui, bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app)
 - voter-backedn - nodejs rest backend using expressjs and sqlite as storage

-Because for now it's learning project it was connected together to make setup easier. package.json from main folder contains only "concurrently" to run fronted and backend app using one command `npm start`
+It was connected together to make setup easier. package.json from main folder contains only "concurrently" to run fronted and backend app using one command `npm start`.

 ## Instalation (development environment)
 - you need node and npm installed